OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Two key issues should be addressed:

-- Verify that a certificate comes from a trusted source (CA).
+- Verify that a certificate comes from a trusted source, i.e. a trusted CA (Certificate Authority).
 - Determine whether the endpoint server presents the right certificate.

 Make sure that the hostname and the certificate itself are verified correctly.
 Examples and common pitfalls are available in the [official Android documentation](https://developer.android.com/training/articles/security-ssl.html "Android Documentation - SSL").
 Search the code for examples of `TrustManager` and `HostnameVerifier` usage.
 In the sections below, you can find examples of the kind of insecure usage that you should look for.

-> Note that from Android 8.0 (API level 26) onward, there is no support for SSLv3 and HttpsURLConnection will no longer perform a fallback to an insecure TLS/SSL protocol.
+> Note that from Android 8.0 (API level 26) onward, there is no support for SSLv3 and `HttpsURLConnection` will no longer perform a fallback to an insecure TLS/SSL protocol.

 #### Static Analysis

 ##### Verifying the Server Certificate

-"TrustManager" is a means of verifying conditions necessary for establishing a trusted connection in Android.
+`TrustManager` is a means of verifying conditions necessary for establishing a trusted connection in Android.
 The following conditions should be checked at this point:

-- Has the certificate been signed by a "trusted" CA?
+- Has the certificate been signed by a trusted CA?
 - Has the certificate expired?
 - Is the certificate self-signed?